danielwanja/www.n-so.com/_posts/2010-03-05-vault-dot-ncaa-dot-com-under-the-hood-of-a-cool-flex-project.markdown

 <div style="text-align:center;"><img src="http://onrails.org/files/vault.png" alt="vault.png" border="0" width="350" height="378" /></div>

 <a href="http://www.thoughtequity.com">Thought Equity Motion</a> and <a href="http://www.ncaa.com/">NCAA</a> two days ago officially released the <a href="http://vault.ncaa.com/">Ncaa Vault</a>.
 A cool Flex app backed by an incredible video database with awesome metedata about each game...and released just in time for March Madness.

 Here are a few of the announcements and online articles describing the services:

 <!--more-->

-* <a href="http://www.thoughtequity.com/video/shell/txp/ncaa-and-thought-equity-motion-unveil-first-ever-video-powered-vault-for-ncaa-march-madness.do?title=NCAAÂ®%20and%20Thought%20Equity%20Motion%20Unveil%20First%20Ever%20Video-Powered%20Vault%20for%20NCAA%20March%20MadnessÂ®?title=NCAAÂ®%20and%20Thought%20Equity%20Motion%20Unveil%20First%20Ever%20Video-Powered%20Vault%20for%20NCAA%20March%20MadnessÂ®&mkid=tw_3-3-10">NCAAÂ® and Thought Equity Motion Unveil First Ever Video-Powered Vault for NCAA March MadnessÂ®</a> - by Thought Equity
+* <a href="http://fs.ncaa.org/Docs/PressArchive/2010/20100303+thought+equity+march+madness+rls.htm">NCAA and Thought Equity Motion Unveil First Ever Video-Powered Vault for NCAA March Madness</a> - by NCAA
 * <a href="http://www.nytimes.com/2010/03/03/sports/ncaabasketball/03ncaa.html">N.C.A.A.
 Tournament Goes Online, Clip by Clip</a> - by the New York Times
 * <a href="http://www.wired.com/playbook/2010/03/say-hello-to-the-ncaa-vault-adieu-to-productivity/#ixzz0hGq1bpTzhttp://www.wired.com/playbook/2010/03/say-hello-to-the-ncaa-vault-adieu-to-productivity/">Say Hello to NCAA Vault, Adieu to Productivity</a> - by Wired